-Other books by this author include Dead Iron, Tin Swift, Hell Bent, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Hell Bent, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell

 First in the Allie Beckstrom urban fantasy series and revolving around Allie and Zayvion Jones and based in Portland, Oregon.

 It’s an intriguing start, and I suspect I’m partially inclined to like it for Allie’s sarcasm and the noir-ish feel—I keep thinking Sam Spade as I read.
 There’s also a steampunkish quality to this magic as Allie talks of lead and glass conduits interlacing the city to access, store, and channel magic.

 I do like the twist that Monk has put on our concept of magic.
 It’s difficult, though, to understand why people are so willing to use magic when it’s so detrimental.
 It’s weird too because I’ve started this backwards.
 I hadn’t realized when I read Monk’s Hell Bent, 1, in her new Broken Magic series, that it was a spin-off from her Allie Beckstrom series.
 So I already know how Allie’s series ends, at least up to the ninth book, Magic for a Price.
 I’d had the impression from Hell Bent that magic had been around for a lot longer than what I’m hearing in Magic to the Bone.